tanhaow/tanhaow/README.md

 ###

-<p align="left">🎓 I'm currently pursuing a CS master's at the University of Pennsylvania.<br><br>🎨 I have an interdisciplinary background in both art design and computer science.
-I'm on my journey to become a creative developer who can engage arts and technology.<br><br>👩🏻‍💻 I love brainstorming and developing cool apps that apply the latest technologies to solve practical problems in daily life.
-It brings me great satisfaction.<br><br>🏔️ When not working, I'm a big outdoors enthusiast.
-I love climbing, hiking, and visiting a lot of mountains!</p>
+<p align="left">🎓 I'm currently pursuing a CS master's at the University of Pennsylvania. 👩🏻‍💻<br><br>🎨 I have an interdisciplinary background in both art design and computer science.
+I'm on my journey to become a creative developer who can engage arts and technology. ✨<br><br>⚙️ I love brainstorming and developing cool apps that apply the latest technologies to solve practical problems in daily life.
+It brings me great satisfaction. 💕<br><br>🍏 When not working, I'm a big outdoors enthusiast.
+I love climbing, hiking, and visiting a lot of mountains! 🏔️</p>

 ###